robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-test-terminal](images/fr0102-01_Node-test-terminal0.png "Node-test-terminal")

-- In vscode right click on the myProject folder and click on Open terminal
+- In VSCode right click on the myProject folder and click on Open terminal

 ![Node-test-terminal](images/fr0102-01_Node-test-terminal.png "Node-test-terminal")